1 2 3 4 5 6 7 8 9

 15. Final Encouragement

-You are not too much.
+Dear Seven, You are not too much.
 You are a firework display of life and light and momentum.
 And your capacity to bring joy, vision, and vitality to others is unmatched.
 But your deepest magic lies not just in what you add to the world—but in what you allow yourself to fully feel.
 You don’t have to chase peace.
-It’s in you, waiting patiently, right here.
+It’s in you, waiting patiently, right here in the present.
+Don’t drown out the right now with all the things that are yet to come.